inigofera/obsidian/UX & Design/Dieter Rams' 10 Principles of Good Design.md

 ### Applications for web design
--   Making them easy to interact with to the point that the user delights in it.
-This is user enjoyment through user enablement.
+- Making websites easy to interact with to the point that the user delights in it.
+"This is user enjoyment through user enablement".
--   Our design should always show the user what its function is so that there’s never a gap between what the user perceives the design’s capabilities are and what they truly are.
+- The design should always show the user what its function is so that there’s never a gap between what the user perceives the design’s capabilities are and what they truly are (Kind of like Visibility of System Status in the [[10 Usability Heuristics]]).
--   Designing with a view to guide our users towards the needed interactions.
-We must make buttons look like clickable buttons and think about positive and negative interactions.
+- Think about the journey the user goes through in the app.
+There are positive and negative interactions.
 Think of traffic lights: green means go (positive); red means stop (negative).
--   Not building unneeded elements into our designs.
-Remember the 80/20 rule and think carefully before adding every element to avoid the chance of clutter.
+- Not building unneeded elements into the web designs.
+Remember the [[80/20 Rule]] and think carefully before adding every element to avoid clutter.

 Source: [https://www.interaction-design.org/literature/article/dieter-rams-10-timeless-commandments-for-good-design]